How Much Does a Plumber Cost in Philadelphia? [2026]

 • Check permit records: Verify through L&I that your plumber pulls proper permits for work that requires them.

-For detailed guidance, see how to find a good plumber.
+For a comprehensive guide to evaluating Philadelphia plumbers, including what questions to ask, L&I licensing verification, and row house-specific hiring considerations, see our guide to the best plumbers in Philadelphia.
+For general guidance, see how to find a good plumber.
 Not sure what is wrong with your plumbing?
 Try our plumbing diagnostic tool or read when to call a plumber vs DIY.

 Frequently Asked Questions